 ‘Should have expected you’d be up with that.’

 ‘But he was nowhere near the area – he was in Devon.
 May I go on?
 Who gains what?
-Forrest gains a wife, his part of the business, plus a percentage presumably, of what’s dug up under the ground.
+Forrester gains a wife, his part of the business, plus a percentage, presumably, of what’s dug up under the ground.
 He owes nothing we know of to the girl’s father, nor to the de facto wife.

-O’Brien has filed for bankruptcy, the de-facto has left him and might try to press a claim via his deceased daughter for part of the island or business but it’s not likely.’
+O’Brien has filed for bankruptcy, the de-facto has left him and might try to press a claim but it’s not likely.’